 Reasons to avoid

-If you feel you’d like to get down there with the glories of the deep rather than just pilot a camera then the Trident underwater scooter is the device for you.
-Built with a sizeable lithium battery to pull you along through the water, and simple controls the S2 builds on the success of their IndieGoGo-launched first generation.
+If you feel you’d like to get down there with the glories of the deep, rather than just pilot a camera, then the Trident underwater scooter is the device for you.
+Built with a sizeable lithium battery to pull you along through the water, along with some simple controls, the S2 builds on the success of their IndieGoGo-launched first generation.

-Photographers are not forgotten though; there is a GoPro camera mount on the front so you can record your trip just by screwing on your underwater camera in its housing; not only is it nice to be saving on a camera you might well already have, but it’s also nice to know you need only upgrade as you choose.
+Photographers are not forgotten though; there is a GoPro camera mount on the front so you can record your trip just by screwing on your underwater camera in its housing.
+It's nice to be saving on a camera you might well already have, plus you need only upgrade as you choose.

 The Trident is driven simply by squeezing the triggers on each arm – it’s almost too easy, which is why there is both a kids mode and an app that allows you to enable a ‘parent mode’ and remotely monitor your kids while preventing submersion.
 In normal use, it can dive, but if you let go it floats, even with a GoPro attached, which alleviates a few concerns.